Yomguithereal/dolman/README.md

     hours: 2 // seconds, minutes, hours, days, weeks },

-  // [optional] - A typology definition used to valid and clamp the data output.
+  // [optional] - A typology definition used to check and clamp the data output.
   mask: {
     name: 'string',
     age: '?number'